Building 21st-Century Skills Through Travel

 It's an integrity thing for me.
 I talk heavily about the benefits of experiential learning in this blog.
 If I were to say "yes" to drill worksheets, I wouldn't be practicing what I preach.
 I support and promote experiential learning because I have observed the benefits, and science supports it as an effective learning tool.
 The same can not be said for worksheets, at least not in isolation.

 For more information about experiential learning check out this blog post -"What is Experiential Learning, Anyway?".
-You can also hear my thoughts in my interview about experiential learning on the podcast, A Teacher's Shoes.

 2) Worksheets do not accommodate all learning styles.